-The Sub-Fund does not currently commit to invest in any "sustainable investment" within the meaning of the Taxonomy Regulation.
-However, the position will be kept under review as the underlying rules are finalised and the availability of reliable data increases over time.
+The Sub-Fund does not currently commit to make any sustainable investment within the meaning of the Taxonomy Regulation.
+However, the position will be kept under review as the regulatory framework is finalised and the availability of reliable data increases over time.

-Sustainable investments with an environmental objective aligned with the EU Taxonomy are a minimum of 0%.
+The minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy is set at 0%.

-Does the financial product invest in fossil gas and/or n activities that comply with the EU Taxonomy26
+Does the financial product invest in fossil gas and/or n activities that comply with the EU Taxonomy13